 In December 2015, six people were stranded for 12 hours in a bungalow near Kendal, penned in by fast-flowing water at the height of the Cumbria floods.
 RNLI volunteers arrived on the scene and acted quickly to rescue those stuck inside, including two very scared young boys.

 Hundreds of volunteers stood by around the UK, often spending long hours on standby, away from their homes, ready to help out in the floods.
 Your support kept them as warm and dry as possible in miserable conditions.

 Our national campaign spread its message further than ever in Summer 2015, reaching adult men aged 16-39-year-old men and encouraging everyone not to underestimate the power of the water.

 Eighty-nine per cent of UK men in the target age range saw at least one element of the campaign last summer.
 Shocking cinema adverts were viewed 7M times, a breathtaking interactive website and #RespectTheWater conversations trended on social media.
 80% of those surveyed said they would rethink their abilities in the water and take more care around it because of the campaign.

 This was lifesaving powered by you.

 Your support today will help train and equip our lifesavers so that they're ready for anything.

-If you’d like to find out a bit more about 2013 in numbers, read our Annual Review and more, head to our 2013 in Review pages.
+If you’d like to find out a bit more about 2015 in numbers, read our Annual Review.